Just Eat shareholder Eminence Capital to vote against Takeaway.com merger

 “It is clear to us that TKWY’s offer of a 15% premium to JE’s closing price on July 26 is highly opportunistic,” said Ricky Sandler, chief executive and chief investment officer of Eminence.

-“The proposed financial terms are far too favorable to TKWY shareholders and far too unfavorable to JE shareholders.
+“The proposed financial terms are far too favourable to TKWY shareholders and far too unfavourable to JE shareholders.
 Accordingly, we intend to vote against this arrangement,” he said.